rahul051296/ticket-bot/data/data.md

 - you're very happy
 - you're really happy
 - you're so happy
-- how happy you are
+- how happy you are?
 - you're extremely happy
 - you're full of happiness
-- are you happy now
+- are you happy now?
-- are you happy today
+- are you happy today?
-- are you happy with me
+- are you happy with me?
 - i think you are happy
 - you seem to be happy
-- why do i feel you are happy
 - i feel i made you happy

 ## intent:smalltalk.agent.hobby
-- what do you do for fun
+- what do you do for fun?
 - what's your hobby
 - tell me about your hobby
 - do you have a hobby
 - what about your hobby
 - your hobby
-- what are your hobbies
 - what are your hobbies?
 - what do you do when you are bored
 - how do you spend your free time